Skip to content

 - http-logger

-Additionally, configure the http-logger reporting address on the APISIX route, with the following content:
+You also need to configure the http-logger reporting address on the APISIX route with the following content:

 {